Choosing blue color in chroma makes sense in the world of editing. Let’s see this from a different perspective.

 Importance of Blue and Green Colour

-- Blue colour is generally used for both weather maps and special effects because it is complementary to human skin tone.
+Blue color is generally used for both weather maps and special effects because it is complementary to human skin tone.

-- In the digital world, however, green has become the favourite colour because digital cameras retain more detail in the green channel and it requires less light than blue.
-Green colour has not only has a higher luminance value than blue colour but also in early digital formats the green channel was sampled twice as often as the blue, making it easier to work with.
+In the digital world, however, green has become the favorite color because digital cameras retain more detail in the green channel and it requires less light than blue.
+Green color not only has a higher luminance value than blue color but also in early digital formats the green channel was sampled twice as often as the blue, making it easier to work with.

 Which Colour Option to Choose?

 According to various post-production courses institutes – the choice of color is up to the effects artists and the needs of the specific shot in the post-production industry.

 Green: In the past decade, the use of green has become dominant in film special effects.
 Also, the green background is favored over blue for outdoors filming where the blue sky might appear in the frame and could accidentally be replaced in the process.

 Red is usually avoided due to its prevalence in normal human skin pigments but can be often used for objects and scenes which do not involve people 🙁